SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > [!TIP]
 >
 > - To read more about Storage as a Service and its advantages, see [DataMiner STaaS: a game-changer for your storage needs](https://community.dataminer.services/dataminer-staas-a-game-changer-for-your-storage-needs/).
-> - As Storage as a Service is **scheduled for production in Q3 of 2023**, we are working on adding more information to this section, so check back for updates frequently.
+> - As Storage as a Service is **scheduled for production in Q3 of 2023**, we are working on adding more information to this section.
+Check back for updates frequently!